gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/rewrite-not-supported.md

 entity View as select from Base {
   id,
-  primary.secondary // Error: The ON condition isn’t rewritten here };
+  primary.secondary // ❌ The ON condition isn’t rewritten here
+};
 ```